giang0304/IsshoTabe/readme.txt

 Overview of the project

 - The index page of IsshoTabe (homepage) is home.html.
-Meanwhile, the landing page that explains the  (ideal) functions of the website is landing-page.html
+Meanwhile, the landing page that explains the  (ideal) functions and features of the website is landing-page.html

-To return to this homepage, you can click on the Manabu logo on the header on most other pages.

 - On the website, there are:
    + 1 homepage